 WAB is probably best known for the publication of «Wittgenstein's Nachlass.
-The Bergen Electronic Edition» (BEE, Oxford University Press 2000).
-This edition contains all the manuscripts of Wittgenstein's philosophical Nachlass on six CDs in facsimiles and both normalized and diplomatic versions.
+The Bergen Electronic Edition» (BEE, Oxford University Press 2000) and its more recent initiatives to publish the Nachlass open access.
+BEE offers on six CDs facsimile as well as normalized and diplomatic text editions of the manuscripts and typescripts of Wittgenstein's philosophical Nachlass.
 The edition is equipped with a range of search and analysis functions.
-Today, WAB is, in cooperation with Trinity College Cambridge, Wren Library (Cambridge), Austrian National Library (Vienna), Bodleian Library (Oxford), Bertrand Russell Archives (Ontario) producing a new digital facsimile of the Wittgenstein Nachlass.
-The facsimile is made available open access on WAB's Wittgenstein Source.
-Moreover, on its Nachlass transcriptions (IDP) site, WAB gives interactive open access to its transcriptions of the Wittgenstein Nachlass, and on its Nachlass semantics (SFB) site WAB offers semantic faceted search and browsing of Wittgenstein metadata, again with a focus on Wittgenstein's philosophical Nachlass.
-In cooperation with the Centrum für Informations- und Sprachverarbeitung an der Ludwig Maximilians Universität München, WAB develops advanced search tools for the Nachlass (Nachlass search).
+Since 2014, WAB is producing a new digital facsimile of the Wittgenstein Nachlass which is made available open access on the Wittgenstein Source site.
+Moreover, WAB gives since 2016 interactive open access to all its transcriptions of the Wittgenstein Nachlass on the interactive dynamic presentation (IDP) site.
+On the semantic faceted search and browsing (SFB) site, WAB offers in addition semantic faceted search and browsing of Wittgenstein metadata, again with a focus on Wittgenstein's philosophical Nachlass.
+And finally, WAB offers with WiTTFind, a cooperation with the Centrum für Informations- und Sprachverarbeitung an der Ludwig Maximilians Universität München, advanced tools for Nachlass text search.

-WAB has been central in establishing together with the Nordic Wittgenstein Society the new international Wittgenstein journal Nordic Wittgenstein Review and the new book series Nordic Wittgenstein Studies which continues WAB's earlier series Publications from the Wittgenstein Archives at the University of Bergen.
-WAB is also engaged in building a repository of Wittgenstein research literature and materials (Wittgenstein Repository).
+WAB has a role central place in the Nordic Wittgenstein Society.
+It has had a leading role in both the creation of the Nordic Wittgenstein Review (NWR) and the creation of the book series Nordic Wittgenstein Studies which continues WAB's earlier series Publications from the Wittgenstein Archives at the University of Bergen.
+WAB is also engaged in building a repository of research literature and materials secondary sources.

 There is a long tradition of Wittgenstein research at the Philosophy Department at the University of Bergen that continues today with ongoing work being done both in the scholarly interpretation of Wittgenstein’s writings as well as in the application of his work to areas such as text technology and digital humanities, the philosophy of the social sciences, philosophy of mathematics and aesthetics.
-WAB is central in this research as also in teaching Wittgenstein's philosophy at the Department which each Fall term offers a course on Wittgenstein.
+WAB is at the heart of this research as also in giving a course on Wittgenstein's philosophy at the Department.

 On October 31, 2017, the philosophical Nachlass of Ludwig Wittgenstein was inscribed to the UNESCO Memory of the World list.
 We are proud and happy that we are central in giving the world access to the philosophical Nachlass of Ludwig Wittgenstein.